• blogangle-right

 How to assess new vendors

 That rating can be used to determine if the organization should work with the vendor.
-It can also serve as a benchmark to evaluate security performance over time.
+It can also serve as a benchmark for security performance evaluations over time.

 Vendor management policy best practices